minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 mostly originate from the current Congress.
 Occasionally, they also include contributions from the previous Congress.

-A discussion of these two types of campaign contributions-aggregate contributions from the previous election and the use of contributions from the current election-shows that these papers @stratmann-1995 @stratmann-2002 both give the total contributions of an industry to candidates in an election and that only the time of relevance is different.
-Yet what these two papers, and many with similar methodology, neglect to analyze is whether more timely contributions are more effective in affecting the voting behavior of candidates.
-After all, most contributors who are profit-maximizing contribute strategically and in close temporal proximity to roll-calls to maximize their influence on voting behavior @Selling2023 and thus contribute closer to the vote, in order to assure that representatives do not back out of their promises to support the special interest groups' causes @stratmann-1998.
-By including a more restricted time frame for contribution, such as six months prior to the vote, these trends can be captured @griers, without extending the time frame to such an extent that the contributions of the closely paced votes (September 13, 2017 and July 18, 2018) in the 115th congressional session overlap.
-Which is why, albeit analyzing both strategies in this paper, for the main analysis, only the contributions within six months prior to the votes will be included. #footnote( "A comparison of both the aggregate and the timely contributions included in the models can be found in the appendix.", )

 === Contribution Data Sources and Processing

 Campaign contribution data is readily available through a multitude of open